levshadrin/trkbs-api/README.md

 - `find_months_in_text(text)`: Detect French month names in a string.
 - `get_headings_by_page(df, page_nr)`: Look up reference headers for a page.
 - `get_text(xml, regesta=False)`: Export plain text from PAGE XML.

 ---

-## Development Notes

-- Source code is in `src/trkbs_api/`.
-- Add your own scripts/notebooks to process new documents as needed.
-- Tests belong in the `tests/` folder (currently a stub).

----